yanjing19989/companion-one-remote-control/README.md

-# Companion-1 Remote Control
+# Companion One Remote Control

 [English](#english) | [中文](#chinese)

 <a name="english"></a>
 ## Image Display and Control System

-A web-based application for uploading, managing, and displaying images on monitors(such as Companion-1) connected to non-desktop version Linux, with remote control capabilities.
+A web-based application for uploading, managing, and displaying images on monitors(such as Companion One) connected to non-desktop version Linux, with remote control capabilities.

 ### Features